 - Market analysis for price competition

-- Sufficiency to adapt different situations and changes
+- Sufficiency to adapt to different situations and changes

 Be aware of your needs and constraints